piranha/solovyov.net/src/en/2017/server-side-rendering.md

 tags: programming
 ----

-I've decided to translate an [article][] I wrote for a https://modnakasta.ua technical blog, since it should be fairly interesting for wider audience than just Russian-speaking people.
+I've decided to translate an [article][] I wrote for a https://modnakasta.ua technical blog since it should be fairly interesting for a wider audience than just Russian-speaking people.

 [article]: https://medium.com/engikasta/server-side-rendering-b5b11dfe2400